Agent HTTP quickstart

 Starkscan scope.
 Use documented REST routes for the certified REST set; keep

-existing JSON-RPC providers for WebSockets, broad tracing, archive/history,
+your existing Starknet RPC provider for WebSockets, broad tracing,

-unscoped writes, and full-provider replacement until those lanes have their
+archive/history, unscoped writes, and full-provider replacement until those

 Smallest safe route set